Tayrona park is a place of nature and incredible beaches, if you are a lover of adventure and you feel good to walk, this is the ideal place for you.

 Pueblito Chairama is an ancestral place of stone terraces and ceremonial buildings built by the ancient Tayronans and that today is one of the most important archaeological remains of Colombia.

-Visiting Pueblito Chairama was the best option if you wanted to get closer to the indigenous communities that live in the Sierra Nevada de Santa Marta and did not have the budget or the 5 days needed to visit Lost City.
+Visiting Pueblito Chairama was the best option if you wanted to get closer to the indigenous communities that live in the Sierra Nevada de Santa Marta and did not have the budget or the 4 days to visit Lost City.

 Playa Brava is a lonely beach where you can rest and sunbathe quietly, and although it is forbidden to enter the sea, it is an excellent alternative for those seeking to get away from the busiest beaches.